BaybhinProgramming25/TQA/README.md

 - Conversation memory — follow-up questions work naturally
 - Smart routing — general questions bypass the RAG pipeline entirely
 - Source citations — each answer links back to the page in the transcript it came from
-- Export transcript to a formatted Excel (.xlsx) file
 - Clear chat history per document
 - RAGAS evaluation harness with 86% faithfulness and 61% answer relevancy across 50 test queries